EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 do a error message when the transaction is not possible look at return when pin of employee is false

+04/05/2021 :
+problem solved : error in app employee is everywhere we need to differenciate the error message research on showing a list of customer methode created for create a list with the customers.txt

 for 06/05//2021:
 look at the UML diagrams
 (do we use database for customers or txt is enough)